 It is a common solution to may iOS related problems, so we are certain that you have come across, “Reset Network Settings” at some point while using your device.
-Although it may be a handy solution for most iOS problems even iOS 11 problems, it is important to understand just what resetting your device does.
+Although it may be a handy solution for most iOS problems even iOS 14/13 problems on the newest iPhone 12, it is important to understand just what resetting your device does.
 This way, you will be better informed when making the decision to reset the iPhone.

-This article explores what “Reset Network Settings” on your iPhone (including iOS 11) really is and what it is used for.
+This article explores what “Reset Network Settings” on your iPhone (including iPhone 12/11/X running iOS 14/13) really is and what it is used for.

 Part 1 What Is “Reset Network Settings” on iPhone?